josephjacir/AniCommand/README.md

 http://josephjacir.com/anicommand/help

 These scripts should be installed in the Flash Commands folder, and the SWF should be installed in the WindowSWF folder.
 More detailed installation instructions are at the above link.

+TODO:
+	Add SequenceFrameNames to UI (or not?) and to the help